cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   await clearNodeStorage()
   ```

-* On a restart, clear activity tab data in MetaMask for concerned accounts
+* On a fresh restart, clear activity tab data in MetaMask for concerned accounts